International Encyclopedia of Women Composers

 The International Encyclopedia of Women Composers is a 1981 reference book by Aaron I. Cohen which contains biographies of over 5,000 women composers from nearly 70 countries.
 It was put together when Cohen was retired in order to help fill a gap in the history of music.
-Two editions were published and the second edition consists of two volumes.
+A second edition, consisting of two extended volumes, was published in 1987.

 Background

 Cohen was a retired man in his sixties whose intentions were to fill a "significant gap in the history of music" and to be "liberal and inclusive" with the composers he chose.
 A small staff that he brought together helped him translate the text into 15 languages.
 The book was written partially in response to a comment by Thomas Beecham who said, "There are no women composers, never have been and possibly never will be."
 Little known composers that have an entry include Scottish composer Christine Morison, American composer Louise Talma, and sixth-century composer Hind Bind 'Utba.
 The first volume includes an entry titled "Notable Facts About Woman Composers".
 The first edition was 597 pages long with over 5,000 composers from nearly 70 countries and originally cost $135.